-So take advantage of the weekend and give something new a try.
+So take advantage of the weekend, step out of your comfort zone, and try something new.

-Are you curious where your family originated from?
+Are you curious about where your family originated from?

-Maybe you want to know if any long lost relatives live near you?
+You may want to know if any long-lost relatives live near you.

 Creating your family tree is a great way to find the answers to these questions.

-And since you won’t get this done in one weekend, you will have something fund to do for many weeks to come.
+And since you won’t get this done in one weekend, you will have something enjoyable to do for many weeks to come.

 Learning magic tricks is simple and fun.

-And when you do go out with friends or are at a party, you can use them as an ice breaker or to entertain others.
+And when you do go out with friends or are at a party, you can use them as an icebreaker or entertain others.

-As an added bonus, if you have nieces or nephews, they will love seeing the magic tricks too.
+As a bonus, if you have nieces or nephews, they will love seeing the magic tricks too.

 Things To Do On A Sunday When Bored

-Finding things to do on Sunday is harder than on Saturday only because you know you have work or school the next day.
+Finding things to do on Sunday is more challenging than on Saturday because you know you have work or school the next day.